Bali Land Zoning Explained: 6 Key Areas to Watch

 property investment banner image

-What is Land Zoning?
+What is Bali Land Zoning?

-Land zoning in Bali is a set of regulations that govern how land can be used—whether for residential, agricultural, commercial, or tourism purposes.
+Land zoning in Bali is a set of regulations that govern how land can be used, whether for residential, agricultural, commercial, or tourism purposes.

-Types of Land Zoning
+Types of Bali Land Zoning

 Each zone in Bali is designed for specific purposes, with clear rules about what’s allowed.
-Here’s a quick overview:
+Here’s a breakdown of the main zoning areas:

 1. Yellow Zone Bali (Residential)